Population Projections 2004 - 2030 by State, Age and Sex

 As a last step in the projection process, the resulting state population projections by age and sex were adjusted proportionally to be consistent by single year of age and sex with the interim population projections for the United States released in March 2004.

 This set of state population projections represents only an interim update to incorporate the Census 2000 population results.
-In the future, we plan to develop a revised set of population projections to include projections by race and Hispanic origin as well as by age and sex.
+In the future, the Census Bureau plans to develop a revised set of population projections to include projections by race and Hispanic origin as well as by age and sex.

 Source: http://www.census.gov/population/www/projections/InterimShortMethod.doc accessed on August 30, 2005.